Ayu-0/Cybersecurity/Docs/Basics/How Internet works.md

 In wired way Internet is provided via these methods :
 1. LAN
-So, what is LAN, it is your local area network.
+So, LAN is your local area network.
 A network that connects computers and devices within a limited area like a home, office, or school.
 Usually owned, controlled and managed by a single organization

 2. MAN
 Man means Metropolitan area network, Often used by municipalities, universities, or large organizations.
 Interconnects multiple LANs within a city.
 These are operated by large Internet Service Providers (ISPs).